Byangsi language: Geographic distribution

-In Uttarakhand, the Byangsi area extends from Budi in the south to Kuti village in the north.
-The area is located in Dharchula and Munsiyari tehsils of the Pithoragarh district, and the majority of it is in the Kuthi valley near the Tibet and Nepal borders.
-Other villages of the area include Nabi, Gunji, Napalchyu, Rongkang, and Garbyang.
+In Uttarakhand, the Byangsi-speaking area extends from Budhi (elevation 9070 ft), the sole sub-alpine village of Byans, in the south, to Kuti (elevation 12330 ft), the highest village, in the north.
+The area is located in Dharchula and Munsiyari tehsils of Pithoragarh district, near the Tibet and Nepal borders.
+Other villages include Garbyang (the largest village in parganah Darma), Gunji, Nabi, Napalchyu, and Rongkong.
+The 1911 Almora Gazetteer recorded 1,585 speakers of Byansi in the patti.

-In Nepal, Byangsi is traditionally spoken in Chhangru and Tinkar in the Tinkar river valley.
-The villages are in the Byans municipality in the Darchula District of Sudurpashchim Province.
-Later, two new villages called Rapla and Sitola were founded by Byangsi speakers to the south of the original area.
+In Nepal, Byangsi is traditionally spoken in Chhangru and Tinkar in the Tinkar Valley, east of the Kali River.
+These villages are in the Byans municipality in Darchula District, Sudurpashchim Province.
+They are bounded to the east and south-east by the snowy range of Tinkar, Nampa and Api, beyond which lies the district of Marma of the old Doti, whose inhabitants speak Doteli, not Byangsi.
+Two newer villages, Rapla and Sitaula, were later founded by Byangsi speakers to the south of the original area.